voutilad/virtio_vmmci/README.md

 If that worked and you see _no warnings_, you should have both a `virtio_pci_obsd.ko` file and a `virtio_vmmci.ko` file.

+> A common source of compiler warnings are from variations in kernel
+> versions.
+Please share your kernel version and the compiler output
+> if you have issues!

 ### 3. Loading the Modules
 You can either use `make insmod` or manually load the modules: